 Start by making sure adequate signage is posted in all work zones, and that boundaries for “safety equipment required” areas are clearly marked.
 You can also help make sure workers wear their safety gear when necessary by making the gear comfortable and usable.
 Make sure gear and wearable equipment — like fall protection tethers and protective eyewear — is up to date and user-friendly.
 In addition, ensure the equipment is customized to fit each individual properly.
 The easier safety equipment is to use, the more consistently it will be used.

 8. Launch an incentive program to keep employees engaged.

 As with options like the safety committee suggestion above, it helps to keep employees engaged and personally involved when it comes to improving workspace safety and productivity.
 Additional incentives can help encourage all employees to keep safety at the forefront of their minds.

 The most effective safety procedures for your group may vary, but there are endless options in terms of increasing safety.
 Be creative!
 Try offering company- or department-wide rewards on a weekly, monthly, quarterly, or yearly basis for every period that passes without any safety violations or incidents.
 Establish good-natured contests between divisions to appeal to people’s competitive sides.
 Make sure you personally acknowledge and praise workers that make a discernable effort to maintain safety standards as well.

 9. Consider adding new training opportunities to the mix.

-Has everyone also been trained in proper lifting technique, fire procedure and natural disaster protocol?
+Has everyone also been trained in proper lifting techniques, fire procedure, and natural disaster protocol?
 How about formalized training in regards to useful first-aid procedures like CPR or burn treatment.
-These types of trainings can enrich an individual’s skillset — and enhance your team as a whole.
+These types of safety training can enrich an individual’s skillset — and enhance your team as a whole.
 Make a list of additional techniques or information that could prove useful over the course of your employees’ workday or in case of emergency.